Why Software Providers Should Educate Consumers

 Being a trusted resource should be one of your main goals regarding content creation.
 When people turn to a search engine to solve a problem or answer a question, they're not looking to be sold to.
 This is why your content should be an educational opportunity.

 Think about this scenario.
 You're a human resource professional leading a team at your company.
 You know you'll be out of the office for a few weeks, but you want to ensure that your recruitment advertising efforts don't suffer from your absence.
 After a quick Google search, this blog explains "recruitment marketing automation."
+Recruitment marketing automation is the use of software to automate recruiting and hiring tasks.
 It offers new insights into recruitment that you hadn't thought of before or didn't even know existed!
 You're instantly relieved to find answers.
 The next time you have a problem, you'll likely turn to this resource for a solution.

-Brand credibility is a major hurdle for modern businesses, and this kind of content is an important way of bolstering that credibility.
+This kind of content is an important way of bolstering brand credibility.
+Brand credibility is the measure of trust consumers have in a company's products, services, and communications.
+Building this is a major hurdle for modern businesses.
 You want to be a company people can rely on for honest information.

 Nurturing Relationships